-The applicant should complete the application form in order to demonstrate that they meet all essential criteria as set out in the Person Spec.
-The role of an examiner is set out in the Job Description, copy available on related downloads and can also be found at Appendix B of the Examiner Regulations.
+The applicant should complete the application form in order to demonstrate that they meet all essential criteria as set out in the Person Specification (PS).
+The role of an examiner is set out in the Job Description (JD), copy available on related downloads and can also be found in Appendix A of the Examiner Regulations.

 Term of Examinership and commitment

 FFICM Examiners are expected to complete a term of 10 years Examinership and commit at least 8 days per academic year and have approval from their Trust to achieve this.